vial-kb/vial-kb.github.io/docs/manual/combos.md

 # Combos

-Combos allow you to add custom actions when a certain combination of keys is pressed. for example, hitting `A` and `S` within the combo term would hit `ESC` instead, or have it perform even more complex tasks.
+Combos allow you to add custom actions when a certain combination of keys is pressed.
+For example, hitting `A` and `S` within the combo term would hit `ESC` instead, or have it perform even more complex tasks.

 ## 1. Combos
 Click the **Combos** tab at the top and one of the available numbers below it.
-By default, 8 combos can be configured.
-This number can be adjusted in firmware at compile (Not GUI) see [here](https://get.vial.today/docs/firmware-size.html) for more info.
+By default, the number of configurable combos is calculated from the EEPROM size on your keyboard's microcontroller.
+This limit [can be adjusted]({% link docs/firmware-size.md %}#combos) at compile time (not the GUI) when building firmware.

 ![Combos tab showing configurable entries](../img/combos-tab.png)